-Depression is debated as a mental illness or a chemical imbalance.
-No matter which way you choose to classify it, depression effects many people in the United States.
-Nearly 60% of the population experiences depression, some develop depression as a side effect of substance abuse, but others have early or late onset depression based on their genetic background.
-Depression at Cypress Lakes Lodge is a serious condition that only gets worse with addiction.
-Whether or not you’ve experienced the effects of depression before the onset of addiction or if you’ve had it long before, concurrently they contribute to the problem.
+Some develop depression as a side effect of substance abuse, but others have early- or late-onset depression based on their genetic background.
+At Cypress Lakes Lodge, we know that depression is a serious condition that only gets worse when it occurs alongside addiction.
+Whether you experienced the effects of depression before the onset of addiction or it developed as a result of long-term substance abuse, we are here to help you solve the problem.

-Depression is a mental health condition that is described as a chemical imbalance in the brain that can lead a person to feel isolated, hopeless and sad for weeks, months or years at a time.
-Those affected by depression are not able to enjoy the simple things in life because there is always a dark cloud looming over everything.
-Depression is serious and it is one of the leading suicide causes in the United States.
+Depression is a mental health condition that is described as a chemical imbalance in the brain resulting in feelings of isolation, hopelessness and sadness for weeks, months or years at a time.
+Those affected by depression are not able to enjoy life because there is always a dark cloud looming over everything — even the simplest moments.
+Depression is classified as a serious mental illness that should be addressed and treated as soon as possible.
+Undiagnosed depression poses a serious risk to the health and life of anyone who has it: despite being a treatable condition, it is one of the leading causes of suicide in the United States.